Permanent changes to the UK airspace structure

 The stages of the airspace change process are:

 We meet with the organisation that is considering proposing an airspace change to discuss their plans, the operational, environmental and consultation requirements for proposing a change and set out the how the CAA process will run.
-Link here to table of framework briefings held (once we have list)

 The organisation that is considering proposing the airspace change begins to develop design options and researches who needs to be consulted.
 They will also conduct an initial environmental assessment of the proposals which will need to be more detailed if, and by the time, the organisation proceeds and with its proposal and prepares for consultation.
 It is recommended that the organisation invites a cross section of parties who may be affected by the change to form a Focus Group to help with the development of the design options.